gregorias/coop.nvim/How it works.md

 2. The callback provided to the I/O thread only resumes the coroutine with the results.

-This neaty wrapper keeps the non-blocking property.
+This neaty callback-to-coroutine wrapper keeps the non-blocking property.
 Coroutines’ multi-entry operation makes it all seem sequential.

-Luckily for us, conversion from callbacks to coroutines can be written generically.
-I’ve provided a recipe for it in [my blog post](https://gregorias.github.io/posts/using-coroutines-in-neovim-lua/) and it also exists in Coop as `cb_to_tf`.
+Luckily for us, conversion from callbacks to coroutines can be written as a generic function.
+I’ve provided a recipe for it in [my blog post](https://gregorias.github.io/posts/using-coroutines-in-neovim-lua/) and it also exists in Coop as `coroutine-utils.cb_to_co`.

 ## copcall